Amber Court: Construction and early years

 Infrastructure work began in October 1990.
 Giant Bay completed the road construction.
 Land Clearing work for the Resort Apartments began in February 1991.
 According to PR Newswire, the construction of the apartment platform was completed in 1991.
 The main construction started around 1994 and Amber Court opened around 1996.
-Architect was Gerak Reka Akitek Sdn and the consulting engineer was Angkasa Jurutera Perunding Sdn Bhd.
+The architect was Gerak Reka Akitek Sdn and the consulting engineer was Angkasa Jurutera Perunding Sdn Bhd.
 Villa Genting Development got into a legal dispute with the construction company Teknik Cekap Sdn Bhd.
 Purchasers of apartments were mainly Malaysian and Singaporean investors and companies like Berjaya (held 30% interest in Villa Genting Sdn Bhd), WTK Holdings (formerly Samanda Holdings), and KFC Holdings (Malaysia).
 Leisure Holidays bought 36 apartments for their timeshare concept.
 The fully furnished rooms were used as serviced apartments for tourists and residential apartments.
-A variety of recreation and conferencing facilities such as sauna, gymnasium, indoor games room, conference halls (Cassa, Victoria, Jasmin and Camilla rooms), banquet halls, and a restaurant (Paloma Garden Cafe) was offered, and free shuttle service to Genting Bus Terminal was provided.
-Management was by VG (Villa Genting) Resort Management Sdn Bhd.
+A variety of recreation and conferencing facilities such as a sauna, gymnasium, indoor games room, conference halls (Cassa, Victoria, Jasmin and Camilla rooms), banquet halls, and a restaurant (Paloma Garden Cafe) were offered, and a free shuttle service to Genting Bus Terminal was provided.
+The site was managed by VG (Villa Genting) Resort Management Sdn Bhd.

 Struggle after the financial crisis

-The project got into trouble because of the Asian financial crisis 1997, and Villa Genting Development went into liquidation in 2000.
-Amber Court Liaison Committee (ACLC) was formed for administration.
-Amber Court Liaison Committee comprised Amber Court owners.
-Because of the financial crisis, some owners couldn’t pay for service and maintenance which made the place difficult to manage.
+The project got into trouble because of the Asian financial crisis in 1997, and Villa Genting Development went into liquidation in 2000.
+Amber Court Liaison Committee (ACLC), consisting of Amber court owners, was formed for administration.
+Due to the financial crisis, some owners could not pay for service and maintenance which made the place difficult to manage.
 The wet and foggy climate in Genting Highlands promoted the growth of red-colored algae or mold on the facade.
-The resulting neglected and abandoned appearance inspired peoples' imagination and led to many ghost stories.
-In 2012 Amber Court was partly renovated.
+This resulted in a neglected and abandoned appearance which inspired peoples' imagination and led to many ghost stories.

+In 2012 Amber Court was partially renovated.
 This included outdoor and indoor repairs and the building was completely repainted.
-Shortly afterwards Amber Court started to deteriorate again.
-Because of new development projects in Genting Highland, owners rented out their units to companies which accommodate foreign workers in Amber Court.
-The remote location, illegal activities, security issues, rooftop/pipe leaking, and difficulties in water supply contributed to the decline of Amber Court.
+Shortly afterwards, Amber Court started to deteriorate again.
+Because of new development projects in Genting Highlands, owners rented out their units to companies which accommodated foreign workers in Amber Court.
+The remote location, illegal activities, security issues, rooftop/pipe leaks, and difficulties in water supply contributed to the decline of Amber Court.
 With the Strata Management Act of 2013 Amber Court Management Corporation (ACMC) was formed.

-Currently the building is undergoing renovation work and has a new grey paint scheme.
-Till today about 1.4 million Ringgit were spent.
+The building is undergoing renovation work and bears a new grey paint scheme.
+About RM1.4 million were spent as of June 2022.